Unforgiving: A Northern Hymn

-Unforgiving: A Northern Hymn is a Swedish survival horror game from Skövde-based independent game studio; Angry Demon Studio.
+Unforgiving: A Northern Hymn is a survival horror game from Swedish-based independent game company; Angry Demon Studio.
 The game is in Swedish with English subtitles and is heavily inspired by Swedish folklore and Norse mythology.

+It was released on Windows on November 27, 2017.

 Gameplay

 The gameplay is open world and survival horror from a first-person perspective.
 The setting is a forest and the player is also given a chance to explore various cabins, abandoned buildings, and an abandoned mine shaft.
 The game is also dimly-lit obscuring potential threats from the player's vision and uses sound to manipulate the player into questioning the presence of enemies.
 The game also features an AI that chooses its own paths instead of repeating the same path to increase the game's unpredictability.

 Plot

 Introduction

 The game begins with protagonist Linn waking up tied in the back of her brother Lukas' car.
 After kicking Lukas in the back of the head in order to escape, Lukas crashes, leaving both lost in the woods and working together to seek a means of escape.

 Shortly after the car crash, Linn learns the reason Lukas kidnapped her.
 He explains he was simply trying to help her with her addiction, which she had refused to seek treatment for.
 He planned to take her to a cabin to help her begin to recover.